Sifiso-core/Formula-Once/README.md

-# 🏎️ FormulaOnce — Modular Monolith for F1 (2026 Season)
+# 🏎️ FormulaOnce — Modular Monolith Project for F1 (2026 Season)

 **FormulaOnce** is a high-performance, backend-focused application built for the **Formula 1 – 2026 season**.
 It is architected as a **Modular Monolith**, deliberately balancing the simplicity of a single deployment with the scalability and discipline typically associated with microservices.